zhang-xd18/AlterOpt/README.md

 #### A. Data Preparation

 The channel state information (CSI) matrix is generated from the [clustered delay line (CDL)](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=3173) model and detailed settings can be found in our paper.
-On the other hand, we provide a preprocessed dataset, which can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1yLzVBFR5rv3C_ym0PpDAnLyPOW5hiiCt?usp=sharing).
+On the other hand, we provide a preprocessed dataset, which can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1l0kJjXztHF03ojJFH4EFoo3YaXw81Jn_?usp=sharing) for your convenience.

 #### B. Checkpoint and results downloading